Encapsule-Annex/schema/README.md

 License: https://github.com/Encapsule/schema/blob/master/license.txt

-Visit Encapsule Project: http://blog.encapsule.org or follow @Encapsule on Twitter.
+Please visit Encapsule Project: http://www.encapsule.org and follow the project on Twitter: @Encapsule

-Thank you for your interest in Schema!
+Thank you for your interest in Encapsule Project and the Schema application!

 Regards, Chris (chrisrus@encapsule.org)